 Ordinary Chondrite H5–6, Found in Mali, Africa, 2013

 A strewnfield roughly 10 km in diamater produced about 85 kg of fragments and individuals, with an average weigh of perhaps a few hundred grams.
 Only a couple of larger masses were recovered and these excellent full slices come from one of them.
 These slices have a medium polish on one face and a protective coating on the other (giving a particularly nice, glossy finish).
 These large slices are very attractive, showy pieces, with abundant, shiny metal flakes and make for impressive display pieces.
-We rarely see full chondrite slices of this size, and these are priced to move.

 Ordinary Chondrite H5, Found in Tamaulipas, Mexico, 2013